anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 note that this makes optional leaves in the YANG definition mandatory for the PVR artifact:

 * `created-on`: SHALL contain the current date and time at PVR creation as standard date/time string as defined in {{Section 5.6 of !RFC3339}};
-  if the pledge does not have synchronized time, it SHALL use the `created-on` value from the BRSKI-PRM Agent-Signed Data received with the tPVR artifact and SHOULD advance that value based on its local clock to reflect the PVR creation time
+  if the pledge does not have synchronized time, it SHALL use the `created-on` value from the JSON Agent-Signed Data received with the tPVR artifact and SHOULD advance that value based on its local clock to reflect the PVR creation time
 * `nonce`: SHALL contain a cryptographically strong pseudo-random number
 * `serial-number`: SHALL contain the product-serial-number in the X520SerialNumber field of the pledge IDevID certificate as string as defined in {{Section 2.3.1 of !RFC8995}}
 * `assertion`: SHALL contain the requested voucher assertion value `agent-proximity` (different value as in RFC 8995)

-The `ietf-voucher-request` YANG module data is extended with two additional fields that MUST be included:

-* `agent-provided-proximity-registrar-cert`: SHALL contain the base64-encoded registrar EE certificate provided in the tPVR by the Registrar-Agent;
+* `agent-provided-proximity-registrar-cert`: SHALL contain the base64-encoded registrar LDevID certificate provided in the tPVR by the Registrar-Agent;
   enables the registrar to verify that it is the desired registrar for handling the PVR
 * `agent-signed-data`: SHALL be a copy of the `agent-signed data` member provided in the tPVR by the Registrar-Agent;
   enables the registrar to verify and log which Registrar-Agent was in contact with the pledge